numba/numba/docs/source/extending/overloading-guide.rst

 As mentioned in the :ref:`high-level extension API <high-level-extending>`, you can use the ``@overload`` decorator to provide a Numba specific implementation that can be used in :term:`nopython mode` functions.
-A common used case of this is to implement NumPy functions so that they can be called in jitted code.
+A common used case of this is to re-implement NumPy functions so that they can be called in ``jit`` decorated code.
 In this section will discuss what contributing such a function to Numba might entail.
 This should help you get started when attempting to contribute new overloaded functions to Numba.

 Annotated Template
 ==================